Coupling Brownian loop soups and random walk loop soups at all polynomial scales

 If $\wt\gamma\in \wt\Ac_{\lambda, N}$ and $\gamma\in\Ac_{\lambda,N}$ are paired in this correspondence, then

 \end{theorem}

+The coupling by Lawler and Trujillo Ferreras has proved useful in a great number of situations.
+First, it provides the theoretical basis for simulations of Brownian loop soups via random walk loop soups.
+Perhaps the best-known application of this coupling is the proof of the convergence of random walk loop soup clusters towards the conformal loop ensemble (CLE): it was crucially employed in \cite{BCL2016} which, together with \cite{Lu2019}, gives the complete proof.
+In many cases, the random walk loop soup has been instrumental for proving results about the Brownian loop soup in the continuum, see e.g.\ \cite{QW2019,ALS2020b,ABJL2023}.
+Conversely, CLE arm exponents \cite{GNQ3} were used in \cite{GNQ1} to compute arm exponents of the random walk loop soup, which served as a key input to study percolation of the discrete Gaussian free field (GFF) and the occupation field of the random walk loop soup \cite{GNQ2}.

-The coupling by Lawler and Trujillo Ferreras has proved to be useful in a great number of situations, allowing one to transfer the information about the Brownian loop soup back to the random walk loop soup, and vice versa.
-However, since we can only take $\theta>2/3$ in Theorem~\ref{thm0}, this coupling does not control mesoscopic loops with time length less than $N^{-4/3}$ (which roughly corresponds to diameter less than $N^{-2/3}$).
+Nevertheless, since we can only take $\theta>2/3$ in Theorem~\ref{thm0}, this coupling does not control mesoscopic loops with time length less than $N^{-4/3}$ (which roughly corresponds to diameter less than $N^{-2/3}$).
 In practice, it is often necessary to control the mesoscopic loops, since they can potentially play a role in the scaling limit in terms of connectivity.
 For instance, the restriction $\theta>2/3$ was problematic for the purpose of A\"id\'ekon, Berestycki, Jego and Lupu \cite{ABJL2023}, when approximating the multiplicative chaos of the Brownian loop soup by that of the random walk loop soup (see Sections 1.5 and 11.3 in \cite{ABJL2023} for more details).
 In \cite[Lemma 11.11]{ABJL2023}, they constructed a coupling for mesoscopic loops at all polynomial scales, with the drawback that it only works for \emph{local} loops, i.e.\ the loops whose roots are close to a given point $z$ (roughly, the distance of the root of a loop to $z$ is at most the order of the diameter of that loop).